 Journey to Justice all over the land

-We are delighted at the level of interest shown in our travelling exhibition programme.
+We’re delighted at the level of interest shown in our travelling exhibition programme.
 The need is growing everywhere.
-Here’s a summary of where we’re going next:
+Here’s a summary of where we’ve been and are going:

 Teesside University, Middlesbrough: October 3rd – 19th 2016